Alberni Valley

 Alberni Valley is a broad valley located at the head of Alberni Inlet on Vancouver Island in British Columbia, Canada.
-It is home to Port Alberni, Sproat Lake and other outlining areas.
+It is home to Port Alberni, Sproat Lake and other outlying areas.
 The term is largely used as a synonym for Greater Port Alberni and adjoining communities but is used in a larger regional sense as well.
 Various local organizations and companies use the term "Alberni Valley" in their name, e.g. the Alberni Valley Times and Alberni Valley News newspapers the Alberni Valley Chamber of Commerce and the Alberni Valley Bulldogs minor hockey team.
 The Canadian pioneer, Joe Drinkwater lived in Alberni Valley during the late nineteenth and early twentieth centuries.